-January 10th, 2018.- The electricity demand of some of the main countries in Western Europe had an unequal behavior in 2017.
+January 10th, 2018.- The electricity consumption of some of the main countries in Western Europe had an unequal behavior in 2017.
 In Spain, Italy and Germany, the electricity demand increased compared to 2016, while in France and Great Britain, the behavior was the opposite.

 Even with different progressions throughout the year, there were some common behaviors in the demand of all the countries.
 The main shared feature of all the analyzed countries was the large increase of the demand in January compared to January 2016.
 This monthly year-on-year increase of the demand ranged from 2.8% in Great Britain to 14.3% in France, and is a consequence of the cold snap that stroke the European continent the last winter.
 On average, the temperatures in January were around 3°C colder than January 2016.